I show some of the winter gear I wear and use for these cold temps.

 - Don't touch your face, since that moves germs in your hands go to your face

-- masks highly recommended, and required in State of Minnesota, many localities, and many businesses in public indoor settings and close settings outside
+- masks recommended for those not vaccinated.
+Face covering is required in some localities, and some businesses in public indoor settings and close settings outside .

 - Minnesota Department of Health face covering requirements and recommendations

-- This is highly recommended and required since some since some people may not have symptoms and can still spread. .
+- This is highly recommended and required This is suggested since some since some people may not have symptoms and can still spread.
 Wear protective gear (PPE) when necessary including masks and gloves

 - people with breathing trouble, or other health problems caused by wearing it, may choose one that works better, try a suitable substitute such a face shield and/or additional distancing.
 Masks not recommended for people younger than 2 years old or when sleeping.

-- If wearing cloth masks be sure to keep it clean/laundered as germs are likely to build up on it.
+- If wearing cloth masks be sure to keep it clean/laundered to be reused as germs are likely to build up on it .
+N95 masks should not be reused

 - Medical Problems/needs: When possible call first or use telemedicine/ online visits when being treated for anything that isn't an emergency/urgent